 The need I’m talking about my friends is bubbles.
 Yes I love a bit of fizzy drink to guzzle after a long hot day of outdoors work.
 Water, milk or homemade cordial just doesn’t cut it.
 I gave up soda water as my choice of thirst quencher, though like chocolate, this wasn’t as hard as I thought it would be.
 Some people have suggested I use a soda stream for making soda water at home, but for now I’ve decided against this because it will take up room in my kitchen and I run the risk of my kids and husband going nuts with the syrups which come in plastic bottles.
 If you were confident you wouldn’t use the syrups this could be a good option for you as Sodastream has a gas cylinder exchange system.

 I recommend finding a SCOBY to get you started – I agree, it looks like it belongs in a science room display cabinet.
 SCOBY stands for Symbiotic Culture Of Bacteria and Yeast and that’s what transforms the tea.
 It is possible to grow one yourself but I think you would need a lot of patience.
 When I collected my SCOBY from the Leongatha Health, Nutrition, and Wholefoods Store they gave me some directions on paper but I needed a little more information.
-I found this ‘how to’ article on the kitchn website really helpful.
-In the end I made some modifications such as using my spigot jars for easier decanting into flip-top bottles (I got them secondhand from the opshop) and easier continuous fermentation.
+I found this ‘how to’ article on the Green Living Australia website really helpful.

 This was such an easy zero waste switch.
 Please let me know if you try it for the first time and what you think.
 I’d also love to hear from people who are experimenting with different flavourings as I think this will be my next step.